mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.System.md

 #### AddInMemoryCollection(Microsoft.Extensions.Configuration.IConfigurationBuilder,System.ValueTuple{System.String,System.String},System.ValueTuple{System.String,System.String}[])
-Adds an in-memory collection to the using the specified initial data.
+Adds an in-memory collection to the
+ *See: T:Microsoft.Extensions.Configuration.IConfigurationBuilder*using the specified initial data.

 ##### Parameters
 * *configurationBuilder:* The to add the in-memory collection to.